Mitchellpkt/Heuristic_generator/README.md

 Notes:

-D := data, includes both
+D := data.
+Can ingest many heterogenous data types to comb through for informtion leaks, for example:

 - metadata
   - fee
   - weight